Add a New Disk to an Existing Virtual Machine

 Navigate to the Hardware tab.

 Note: You cannot shrink a virtual hard drive.
-Keep this in mind as you lay out this virtual machine's resources.
+Keep this in mind as you plan out this virtual machine's resources.

 Navigate back to the virtual machine, and click the "Actions" submenu.
 From here, launch either a Web Console, or a VMRC to access the virtual machine.